Ball Python Care 101 for Beginners

 Ball pythons are very large, active, and curious snakes, so they need large and well-decorated enclosures to feel comfortable and happy in captivity.

-This table below details the absolute minimum size the enclosure should be for your snake based on its size.
+This table below details the absolute minimum size a ball python terrarium should be for your snake based on its size.
 If possible, going bigger is always better no matter your snake’s age or size.

 Enclosure SizeBall Python Size